Logo

 The second type is the typical one-person online business with easily trackable income.
 Marketers, bloggers, coaches, influencers, contractors, traveling yoga instructors—they are all usual suspects.

 Other types will find it very difficult to have an Estonian bank account.
 Banks will normally refuse large companies and businesses that operate in a single country or outside the EU.
-Fields like e-commerce, manufacturing, wholesaling, and intermediating services usually will not be accepted.
-And if your business is dealing with cryptocurrency—there is almost no chance.
+Crypto-related services remain high-risk and are almost always rejected unless the company is licensed under Estonia’s new Virtual Asset Service Provider (VASP) framework.
+E-commerce is no longer automatically rejected, but companies must provide clear payment flow documentation.

 Biggest banks in Estonia